shivamkumarpanda/OpenPCDet_for_V2V4Real/README.md

     return class_mapping.get(category_name, 'Misc')
     ```

 3. Divide the dataset into training and validation sets.
-Create an `ImageSets` directory under `/data/custom`.
+Create an `ImageSets` directory under `/data/v2v4real`.

     After these steps, your directory structure should look like this:
     ```
     OpenPCDet
     ├── data
-    │   ├── custom
+    │   ├── v2v4real
     │   │   ├── ImageSets
     │   │   │   ├── train.txt
     │   │   │   ├── val.txt